stephanielamm/ajc-beltline-map-leaflet-qgis/README.md

 ## Shapefiles proprietary to the AJC
   - Beltline Subareas:
   Created using Atlanta Beltline Google Map as reference: https://beltline.org/about/the-atlanta-beltline-project/neighborhoods/ (click "Expand Map" in left corner and select "Subareas").
+  *Note that the subarea boundaries are not completely accurate, as the AJC does not have access to the City of Atlanta or the Beltline's subarea shapefiles.
+This rendering was done to the best of my ability, going street by street to define the boundaries.
+Use caution when referencing this map.*
-  See "Subareas Shapefiles" in this project for access to the shapefiles.
+  See `subareas_shapefiles` in this project for access to the shapefiles.

 ## Hosted on
 [Amazon S3](https://s3.amazonaws.com/ajcnewsapps/2017/beltline/index.html)